kurtosis-tech/kurtosis/README.md

 Kurtosis shines when creating, working with, and destroying self-contained distributed application environments.
 Currently, our users report this to be most useful when:

 - You're developing on your application and you need to rapidly iterate on it
-- You want to try someone's containerized service or distributed application on your local machine
+- You want to try someone's containerized service or distributed application without setting up an environment, dependencies, etc.
 - You want to spin up your distributed application in ephemeral environments as part of your integration tests
 - You want to ad-hoc test your application on a big cloud cluster
 - You're the author of a containerized service or distributed application and you want to give your users a one-liner to try it